Better Health Services (BHS)

 - Collaborated with the MOH, the Cambodian Medical Council and the University of Health Sciences to develop a comprehensive approach to continuing medical education and licensing of medical staff (physicians, midwives, and nurses)

 - BHS improved coverage of HEFs, health insurance funds that pay for health care and related services for the approximately 35% of Cambodian families that the Government has identified as poor.
 The project also assisted the MOH to support nationwide scale-up of HEFS and improving their administration.

 - BHS tested community-based health insurance (CBHI), which involved local government officials and established community-based organizations to manage combined HEF/CBHI programming; this model is called community-based health cooperatives.
 The project proposed different models for rural and urban areas due to their different contexts.

 - BHS led MOH efforts to rationalize the health information systems, formerly a mix of stand-alone databases with a Microsoft Access database at its center.
 BHS helped design and implement a web-based system using open-source programs and expanded the system to include more health information.

 - BHS strengthened supervision and introduced quality assurance at health facilities and promoted a patient-centric approach that enables essential case management, including referrals.

 - BHS’s maternal and newborn health team supported improvements in clinical care at health centers and hospitals by helping develop guidelines, protocols, training, and coaching in life-saving clinical interventions, including emergency obstetric and newborn care.
 BHS supported the national development of Safe Motherhood Protocols (SMPs) for health centers, adopted nationally in 2010, and led the same process for hospital SMPs in 2011.
 The project also led a collaborative effort with the National Maternal and Child Health Center, local partners, and UNICEF to prioritize the “key interventions” for reducing maternal and neonatal deaths, including the use of active management of the third stage of labor (AMTSL).

-Maternal, Newborn, and Child Health; HIV/AIDS; Tuberculosis; Reproductive Health and Family Planning; Food and Nutrition
+Maternal, Newborn, and Child Health; HIV and AIDS; Tuberculosis; Reproductive Health and Family Planning; Food and Nutrition

 Quality Improvement; Health Systems Strengthening